Correlations in the multispecies PASEP on a ring: Acknowledgements

 \section{Acknowledgements}

-I am thankful to my advisor Arvind Ayyer for all the insightful discussions during the preparation of this paper.
-I would also like to acknowledge gratitude to a SERB grant CRG/2021/001592 for partial support.
+I am thankful to my advisor Professor Arvind Ayyer for suggesting the problem and all the insightful discussions during the preparation of this paper and to Professor Leonid Petrov for suggesting a correction in the main theorem of the paper.
+I am also grateful to a SERB grant CRG/2021/001592 for partial support.